mjonuschat/OrcaSlicer-Profiles/README.md

-# OrcaSlicer-Profiles
+# OrcaSlicer Profiles

+Filament and Process settings for use in OrcaSlicer 2.0 or newer.

-## Printers
+## Usage

-- Voron V2.4r2 350mm
+Please import the filament and process settings based on the kind of printer that you defined/selected in the OrcaSlicer configuration wizard.

+For "Generic Klipper Printers" select the files in the [Klipper](./Klipper/) folder.
+If you picked a "Voron" printer use the files from the [Voron](./Voron/) folder.

-## Filaments
+## What's included

-- Polymaker ASA
-- KVP ABS

-## Print Settings
+### Process Settings

-- Voron - PIF
+- PIF
   Settings based on Ellis SuperSlicer Profile
-- Voron - PIF (Fast)
+- PIF (Fast)
   Higher speeds compared to the base profile
-- Voron - PIF (Fast + SCV)
-  Adjustments for square corner velocity by feature
-- Voron - PIF (Fast + SCV + Percentage)
-  Use nozzle diameter based extrusion width (experimental, requires OrcaSlicer 1.6.4 or newer)
 - Annex
   Recommended Annex Engineering print settings

+### Filaments

+Various filament settings for the following materials and brands.

+#### ABS

+- Fusion
+- Inland
+- KVP
+- Polymaker

+#### ASA

+- Polymaker